 So, what could be preventing the “Collaborate” feature from working properly in the Apple Notes app?
 Apart from the sluggish internet connection, it’s the ill-functioning iCloud syncing that could be the biggest culprit.
 Considering that software glitches are part and parcel, it won’t be right to overlook the possibility of a bug either.

-1. Make Sure Your Device is Running iOS 16/iPadOS 16 or Later
+1. Make Sure Your Device is Running the Supported Version of the Software

 It’s worth pointing out upfront that the “Collaborate” feature arrived in iOS 16.
 Therefore, make sure your device is running iOS 16 or later.
 Besides, also ensure that the devices of all the participants are updated with the latest iteration of iOS.
 Else, they won’t be able to collaborate.